Achievable logoAchievable logo

 • Combining the chain rule with product and quotient rules

-If you wanted to find the derivative of a function like h(x)=(2x+1)3 based on the previous rules covered, you could expand it fully and use the power rule on each term, or write it as a product of three functions and use the product rule.
-But this process quickly becomes tedious when dealing with larger exponents or trinomials and beyond, and even more difficult with fractional exponents.
-Instead, to differentiate composite functions (functions nested in other functions), use the chain rule.
+If you want the derivative of a function like h(x)=(2x+1)3, you could expand it and use the power rule term-by-term, or rewrite it as a product of three identical factors and use the product rule.
+Both approaches work, but they get tedious quickly (especially with larger exponents, more complicated polynomials, or fractional powers).

 Chain rule: